sebps/elasticsetup/README.md

   })()
 ```

+# Notes

 ## Basic Authorization
 In order for the basic authorization to be properly handled by the lib http calls to the Elasticsearch cluster, the environment variable ELASTICSEARCH_AUTHORIZATION_TOKEN must be set to the base64 encoded value of "username:password" string.
+- In CLI usage, the path to a valid credentials.json ( { username: <username>, password: <password> } ) must be provided as a -c argument.
+- In LIB usage, the variable must be set either coming from an loaded env file or at runtime.

 ## Reindexing data
 In case of data reindexing ( ie the name of the index containing the origin data passed as the last parameter to the setup method ) the following situation might occur :

-### Distinct origin index
+- Distinct origin index
 The index to setup will be deleted ( if already existing ) and created with the settings and mapping provided.
 At the end of the process, the data stored in the origin index will be indexed into the newly created index

-### Same origin index
+- Same origin index
 A new temporary index will be firstly created and the original data will then be indexed into that temporary index.
 The original index will then be deleted and recreated with the settings and mapping provided.
 At the end of the process, the data stored into the temporary index will be indexed back into the newly created index and the temporary index will be ultimately deleted.

+# LICENSE